Funding Snapshot

 - Download and review the application guide.

-- Review the list of prerequisites and supporting documents in appendix C of the application guide.
+- Review the list of pre-requisites and supporting documents in Appendix C of the application guide.

-- Review the eligible and ineligible costs.
+- Review eligible and ineligible project costs

 - Ensure you have a detailed project budget in place with other sources of funding secured for your project.